 Nitya elaborated.
 They wanted to learn the people’s local language so God’s Word could be translated.

 The lady gasped and drew back, her eyes widening.
 Tears ran down her wrinkled face as she told Nitya there had been a church in her village for many years, but they read the Bible in a language the people couldn’t understand.
-Her husband, a traveling preacher, had great difficulty helping people understand the Bible.
+Her husband, a travelling preacher, had great difficulty helping people understand the Bible.

 “On Sunday, we go to church, and we are Christians, but the rest of the week we don’t know how to live,” she said.
 “We appease the old spirits.
 You come.
 You learn our language, and give us God’s Word, so we will know how to live.”